TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This chapter should give a brief overview of the extension.
-What does it do?
-What problems does it solve?
+The aim of this chapter is to provide a general overview of your extension.

+* What does it do?
+* What problems does it solve?
-Who is interested in this?
-Basically, this section includes everything people need to know to decide whether they should go on with this extension or not.
+* Who is the target audience?

+This chapter should provide information that will help inform potential users and assist them in deciding if they should install and use this extension.

 .. important::

-   Please don't forget to repeat your extension's version number in the :file:`Settings.cfg` file, in the :code:`release` property.
+   Don't forget to repeat your extension's version number in the :file:`Settings.cfg` file, in the :code:`release` property.
 It will be automatically picked up on the cover page by the :code:`|release|` substitution.